-Car title loans are expensive, there is no getting around that fact.
-Even the best car title loans usually cost more, much more, to repay than most other loans.
-This doesn’t mean you can’t find an affordable title loan.
+Car title loans are more expensive than most other loans, there is no getting around that fact.
+Even the best car title loans usually cost more, sometimes much more, to repay than most other loans.
+This doesn’t mean you can’t find an affordable car title loan.

-Car Title Loans are meant to be short term solutions to immediate financial needs that cannot be met with other low cost options.
+Car Title Loans are short term solutions to immediate financial needs that cannot be met with other low cost options.
 Car title loans are NOT long term solutions to financial problems and should not be used as long term solutions.

 In fact, car title loans are defined by Investopedia as short term loans, we concur with this definition.
 Additionally, most states require title loans to be short term loans (we’ll see why shortly).

 Why?
 What will happen if you try to use a title loan as a long term solution?
 Then answer is simple.
 Title Loans have high interest rates when compared to other forms of credit.
 Combine this with a longer loan term and the result is a very expensive loan that will likely cause another financial problem in itself.

 Car title loan costs, specifically title loans with monthly payments, like most Online Car Title Loans, are directly related to two variables:

 1. The interest rate, and

 2. The loan term.

 It is common knowledge that getting a loan with a longer term will have a lower monthly payment.
 This will also increase the total amount of interest paid.